Mustapha-AJEGHRIR/Report_papers_RL/README.md

 # Presentation
-This repository contains a report on the 3 papers present in the [paper](paper) folder.
+This repository contains a report on the 3 papers present in the [papers](papers) folder.

 ---